- Director, Global Policy Center, Frank Batten School of Leadership and Public Policy

 - Political Parties and Movements

-David Leblang, faculty senior fellow, is the Ambassador Henry J. Taylor and Mrs. Marion R. Taylor Endowed Professor of Politics.
-He is also the Dorothy Danforth Compton Professor at the Miller Center, and professor of public policy at the University's Frank Batten School of Leadership and Public Policy, where he is director of the Global Policy Center.
+David Leblang, Randolph P. Compton Professor at the Miller Center, is the Ambassador Henry J. Taylor and Mrs. Marion R. Taylor Endowed Professor of Politics.
+He is also professor of public policy at the University's Frank Batten School of Leadership and Public Policy, where he is director of the Global Policy Center.